zachrm17/my_projects/README.md

-# my_projects
-Projects and programs I have worked on.
+All of the notable Java projects I have worked on and their source code.